 Major Chords in Drop D

-The following diagrams show you some examples of major chords that you can play in Drop D tuning.
+The following diagrams show you some examples of major chords you can play in Drop D tuning.

 Notice how you can now use the open 6th strings when playing a D chord, regardless of being major or minor.